 Here is an overview of the instruments we made for Partch’s early work.
-A big thank you to John Szanto, Danlee Mitchell, John Schneider and many others for their invaluable knowledge and experience that they so generously shared with us; to the makers who put their heart in it and to the foundations who made it all possible.
+A big thank you to John Szanto, Danlee Mitchell, John Schneider, Philip Blackburn and many others for their invaluable knowledge and experience that they so generously shared with us; to the makers who put their heart in it and to the foundations that made it all possible.

 Kithara I -2011, built by William Lindhout for Scordatura, supported by Société Gavigniès and Stichting KlankKleurFestival.
 Premièred in March 2016 at City University, London (BobFest).